ohmeta/BAP-BGISEQ/README.md

 # Bacteria Genome Assembly

 New Pipeline for Bacteria Genome Assembly based on snakemake.
 This Pipeline is currently designed for BGISEQ PE100 WGS data.
-As for other platforms or strategies, please write me an issue and I will try to adjust the pipeline for more.
+As for other platforms or strategies, please write me an issue and I will try to adjust the pipeline for more.hi

 ## Software being used